jasonacox/Powerwall-Dashboard/WINDOWS.md

 ### Docker Setup

-The Docker installation reference [is here](https://docs.docker.com/engine/install/ubuntu/) but at the time of documenation, the following steps are correct:
+The Docker installation reference [is here](https://docs.docker.com/engine/install/ubuntu/) but at the time of documentation, the following steps are correct:
-* `Remove any old versions: for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done`
+* Remove any old versions: `for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done`
 * Add Docker's official GPG Key
 ```
 # Add Docker's official GPG key: